padsilva/my-trips/README.md

 #### 1. Create Project

-First, you need to create a project, giving a name and a pick a region of your choise.
+First, you need to create a project, giving a name and pick a region of your choise.

 #### 2. Create Model and Fields